orcasound/ambient-sound-analysis/src/orcasound_noise/aws_batch/docs/Configuring_EC2_for_File_Processing.md

 Do not overlook this step.
 Since these instances require a large amount of storage they can be quite expensive to leave in a STOPPED state.
 If you plan on reusing the instance frequently you could likely create an image or template from the existing instance.
 This would save on setup times without racking up large storage costs.

+## Other Notes
+If you find you are running out of space on your EC2 instance, you can expand the volume via the AWS console and then attach the additional space to the existing partition.
+[See AWS docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-modify-volume.html?icmpid=docs_ec2_console)

+To monitor the cpu and memory utilization of your instance I recommend using nmon. `sudo apt-get install nmon`